sgvhak/rover-web/index.md

 By March 2018, we were able to exhibit the SGVHAK rover at the [SCaLE 16x](https://www.socallinuxexpo.org/scale/16x), the [Caltech Science for March](http://www.caltech.edu/content/caltech-science-march).
 In May, we were invited to the JPL IT Expo, a JPL internal event highlighting the latest trends in technology.
 In December, we exhibited at the [DTLA Mini Maker Faire](https://dtla.makerfaire.com/).
 Our talk, ["The Trouble with Rovers"](https://www.socallinuxexpo.org/scale/17x/presentations/trouble-rovers) was recently accepted for [SCaLE 17x](https://www.socallinuxexpo.org/scale/17x), which will be at the Pasadena Convention Center on March 7-9, 2019.

+We were interviewed by the Command Line Heroes podcast.
+You may hear some familiar voices on [season 2, episode 8 "Open Curiosity"](https://www.redhat.com/en/command-line-heroes/season-2/open-curiosity).

 Below is the JPL Open Source Rover, the SGVHAK Rover, and Sawppy at the JPL IT Expo.
 ![alt text](JPL_IT_EXPO2.jpg "Rovers at JPL IT Expo")